Kentzo/IKApplicationPreferences/README.md

 - Toolbar can be configured using **ASCII art**!
 Finally it's very easy to localize preferences.
 - Toggling views are animated.
 On pre 10.8 it uses hide/show approach (like in Mail.app or Safari.app).
 On 10.8+ it uses Core Animation (like in About This Mac introduced in Lion).
-- Default window title (*"CFBundleDisplayName"* or *"CFBundleName"*) is localized in almost every language.
+- Default window title is localized in almost every language.
 - Provides methods to cyclically enumerate views.
 Very useful since order of preferences may depend on user's locale.
 - Automatic Reference Counting (a.k.a ARC)